UnitDists

 family

-I wrote another program to just extrapolate this family to get a better idea of the asymptotic growth, and sadly, the family appears to have linear growth!
+I wrote another program to just extrapolate based on my secondary optimization to get a better idea of the asymptotic growth, and sadly, the result appears to have linear growth.
+It seems the secondary optimization may only produce points within the Moser Lattice, which has a bounded max degree.
 You can see that initially, the growth looks like a very promising upward curve, but it soon becomes linear.
 So at some point, the square grid for example will provide graphs that are more dense.

 family